bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

 1. Make it **rememberable** last longer
   To recall what we have spoken with ease will be useful for expanding activities.
 A presentation can be a solution of that.
 1. Make it lead to **a desire result**
   A presentation can change people from its contents.
-Let’s say we have presented nutrition facts of an egg, audiences have eaten more eggs then it will be a result for us.
+Let's say we have presented nutrition facts of an egg, audiences have eaten more eggs then it will be a result for us.

 ---